Peter Lorre: After World War II (1947–1964)

-Marriages and family
+Personal life

 Lorre was married three times: to Celia Lovsky (1934 – March 13, 1945, divorced), to Kaaren Verne (May 25, 1945 – 1950, divorced), and to Anne Marie Brenning (July 21, 1953 – March 23, 1964, his death).
 In 1953, Brenning bore Lorre's only child, Catharine.
 Anne Marie Brenning died in 1971.

 His daughter later made headlines after serial killer Kenneth Bianchi confessed to police investigators that he and his cousin and fellow "Hillside Strangler" Angelo Buono, posing as undercover police officers, had stopped her in 1977 with the intent of abduction and murder, but let her go on learning that she was the daughter of Peter Lorre.
 It was only after Bianchi was arrested that Catharine realized whom she had met.
 Catharine died of complications from diabetes, on May 7, 1985, aged 32.